Nastel/tnt4j-stream-jmx/README.md

 JMS sampler configuration properties are:
 * `trace` - flag indicating whether the sample listener should print trace entries to print stream.
 Default value - `false`.
 * `forceObjectName` - flag indicating to forcibly add `objectName` attribute if such is not present for a MBean.
 Default value - `false`.
 * `compositeDelimiter` - delimiter used to tokenize composite/tabular type MBean properties keys.
 Default value - `\`;
+* `useObjectNameProperties` - flag indicating to copy MBean `ObjectName` contained properties into sample snapshot properties.

 See [System properties used](#system-properties-used) how to configure Stream-JMX using system properties.
 See [Program arguments used](#program-arguments-used) how to configure Stream-JMX using program arguments.